GBen1/CountMADescrow/README.md

-# MADESCROW Counter for the Particl Marketplace
+# MADescrow Counter for the Particl Marketplace

 ![Screenshot](MAD.png)